ahmz1833/Quera_Upload_Sweetener/README.md

 - `--timeout` (`-t`): Timeout for waiting for judging (in seconds).

 ### JSON Configuration File
 The script expects a JSON configuration file named `qconfig.json` in the directory where `queraups` is run.
-The structure of the JSON file should be as follows:
+The structure of the JSON file is shown as follows:
 ```json
 {
 "username": "your_username",